 Sky is one of Europe's leading entertainment companies operating in seven territories, including three of the four largest pay television markets in Western Europe: the United Kingdom ("U.K."), Italy and Germany.
 The majority of revenue is derived from Sky's direct-to-consumer business, which has 24.0 million retail customers, and primarily involves the distribution of a wide array of video channels to both residential and business customers.
 Sky owns a diverse portfolio of pay television channels that offer entertainment, news, sports and movies, which are included in Sky's subscription video services and are also licensed through various distribution partnerships to third-party video providers that reach an additional 3.9 million households.
-Sky also provides high-speed internet, voice and wireless phone services may be purchased individually or in bundles.
+Sky also provides high-speed internet, voice and wireless phone services in select countries.
+Sky's video, high-speed internet, voice and wireless phone services in bundles.